 Disclosure: Travels with Baggage sometimes receives compensation and/or hosted travel and sample products related to blog posts.
 This story may include affiliate links for which we receive a small commission at no extra cost to consumers.

 Lake Louise Gondola

-Fret not!
-They’re all roaming below you, while you’re going up the mountain on the chairlift or from the comfort of an enclosed gondola car.
-Let me tell you, it’s such a rush to watch wildlife forage for food, while you safely spy them from above.
+Fret not, they’re all roaming below you, while you’re going up the mountain on the chairlift or from the comfort of an enclosed car.
+Let me tell you, it’s such a rush to watch wildlife forage for food, while you safely spy on them from above.
 For the best pictures, you want to ride on the open air chairlift, though.

 Lake Louise Summer Gondola

 It takes approximately fourteen minutes to be whisked up to the top of Lake Louise Ski Resort with their summer gondola operation.
 Along the way you’re likely to spot Rocky Mountain wildlife and a kaleidoscope of wildflowers.
 At the top, 6 mountain ranges are visible, which makes it an envy-inducing spot to snag family photos.

 After arriving at the summit, you ought to grab a bite and a brew at Whitehorn Bistro (more on that below) and wander through the Wildlife Interpretive Centre.
 There’s also complimentary programs led by Interpretive Guides so you can learn more about the wildlife and natural wonders that flourish in this area.